 The Scholastic Summer Reading Challenge is a free reading program dedicated to stopping the “Summer Slide” and encouraging kids to read every day this summer.
 Now in its 10th year, the Summer Reading Challenge invites kids to log the minutes they spend reading as they strive to set a new world record for summer reading.

-This year’s theme is “Happy Campers” encouraging kids to be the best independent readers they can be.
+This year’s theme is “Harry Potter 20 Years of MAgic” encouraging kids to be the best independent readers they can be.
 There are fun resources and booklists on the website for parents & kids, and there are also teacher resources where schools can sign up for the Summer Reading Challenge.

 PBS Parents Summer Reading